 But today’s startup CFO doesn’t only deal with the finance function.
 They’re ultimately responsible for a company’s corporate arm, including legal, payroll, HR, operations, and supplier negotiations.

-Startup CFO responsibilities
+Startup CFO job description

 Here’s a quick list of topics the typical CFO needs to deal with: